 Aerilaya is almost 9 and is a creative artsy type of kid.
-She lives in make believe land which makes her very creative, but often focusing on other things is hard.
-She spends hours drawing and playing.
+She lives in make-believe land which makes her very creative, but often focusing on other things is hard and she spends hours drawing and playing.

 Makaia is 6 and has a very determined personality and learns quickly.
 She loves books and gymnastics.
-She has an old soul and loves to do ‘adult’ things over playing a lot of the time (opposite of Aerilaya).
+And she has an old soul and loves to do ‘adult’ things over playing a lot of the time (opposite of Aerilaya).

 Naviella is 3 and is starting preschool in the fall but we’re doing a little here and there.
 She loves cuddling with books.

 I wanted our kids to have freedom in their days, to chase the spark of what their interests were.
-There are so many fun ways to learn that don’t include sitting in a desk for most of the day.
-I’m personally a life long learner so I LOVE finding great resources to teach.
+There are so many fun ways to learn that don’t include sitting at a desk for most of the day.
+I’m personally a lifelong learner so I LOVE finding great resources to teach.

-After high school I went to digital film school for a 10 month program in Vancouver.
+After high school, I went to digital film school for a 10-month program in Vancouver.
 Then I went to University (U of A) for Environmental Biology.
 I did 2.5 years but got incredible anxiety during finals.
 My mind would go blank and I’d shut down during the tests.
-As a life long learner who always got A’s in classes then did poorly on exams, I was upset that education was shoved into forced standardized tests and bell curve.
+As a lifelong learner who always got A’s in classes and then did poorly on exams, I was upset that education was shoved into forced standardized tests and bell curves.

 I took a break from classes and got a job as a field and laboratory assistant for the faculty of Agriculture where I worked for 2 years.
-I ended up moving back to B.C and not completing my degree, although I often think of going back.
+So, I ended up moving back to B.C. and not completing my degree, although I often think of going back.